 For over a hundred years the Carlson family has been working the Fishtown docks, specializing in smoked and fresh local Michigan fish.
-Little has changed in the small white store, so stop in for a glimpse into Leland’s bygone fishing days, as well as some delicious treats.
-Grab some whitefish pate and smoked Lake Trout and head out to the pier for an impromptu picnic!
+Little has changed at Carlson’s, so stop in for a glimpse into Leland’s bygone fishing days, as well as some delicious treats.
+Grab some whitefish paté and smoked lake trout and head out to the pier for an impromptu picnic!

 Shop For Some “Tug Stuff”